fenghuiyu/academic-kickstart/content/publication/pairstrading.md

 # 6 = Book chapter
 publication_types = ["2"]

-publication = "Revision to Mathematical Method of Operations Research"
+publication = "Revision to Mathematical Methods of Operations Research"
 #abstract = "An abstract..."

 # Tags and categories